After a decade, Parmalat lawsuit vs Grant Thornton in U.S. is back

 Had the case been returned to Cook County two years ago, “the litigation might well be at an end rather than on the brim of restarting,” Posner added.

-In a statement, Grant Thornton said it is confident the state court will agree that Parmalat and its representatives “cannot sue based on their own wrongdoing.”

-Greg Taylor, a lawyer for Parmalat, wrote in an email that he is pleased with the decision.
+Greg Taylor, a lawyer for Parmalat, wrote in an email that he was pleased with the decision.

 “Had the court accepted Grant Thornton’s arguments, auditing firms could essentially escape liability for their own malpractice in cases involving corporate fraud,” he said.